If taxpayers want it, how would the long lost Margate boardwalk be rebuilt?

-County Exec Levinson told Klotz: ‘the Margate boardwalk idea is a no-brainer’.
+Atlantic County Exec Levinson: ‘the Margate boardwalk idea is a no-brainer’.

 Margate Boardwalk Report Summary:

 Answer: Help fix various problems brought about by the 2017 dune, beach and sewer pipe project.
-The ACOE, Army Corp of Engineers tried to fix one problem, but caused several others.
+The ACOE, Army Corp of Engineers tried to fix one problem, but created several others.

-Access to the beach has become extremely difficult, if not impossible, for large segments of our population:
+Beach access has become extremely difficult, if not impossible, for large segments of our population.

-- The elderly, who cannot scale the dunes to get to the water
+- The elderly, who can’t scale the dunes to access the water

 - Those with disabilities, no railings to help get over the dunes